► New Volkswagen T-Cross tested

 Yes, engines.
 What are the choices?

+The T-Cross launched with available with just one 1.0-litre, three-cylinder petrol engine (as seen in various other VW Group cars including the Polo and Ibiza), with a choice of two power outputs: 94bhp or 113bhp – and now there's a diesel too.
 The former is available with a five-speed manual gearbox only, while the 113bhp version can be had with either a six-speed manual or a seven-speed twin-clutch DSG auto.

-We’ve tested the 1.0 113bhp version, which feels just ample enough in performance for the car’s size.
+We first tested the 1.0 113bhp version, which feels just ample enough in performance for the car’s size.
 One suspects the 94bhp version might feel a bit flat.
 It’s a quiet engine, however, especially at a cruise, and very smooth for a three-pot.

 We tested both gearbox options; the DSG feels well-calibrated, with progressive take-up around town and a leggy top gear for the motorway, while the six-speed manual has the slick, well-damped feel that characterises most modern Volkswagen products.